olane/mysymptoms-analyze/02_sqlite_investigation.md

-# Getting data out of the sqlite database
+# Investigating the sqlite database

 ## The tables